Swatto86/QuickConnect/docs/Chapter_10_Tauri_Commands_The_Bridge.md

 **Key Techniques:**
 - Returns the new state (`bool`) so UI can update
 - Separates read (`check_autostart`) from write (`enable_autostart`, `disable_autostart`)
-- Uses Windows Registry API (unsafe code)
+- Uses a registry adapter (no unsafe blocks in the command layer)
 - Handles errors gracefully

 ### Example 3: Launch RDP